Journey for Margaret

 Journey for Margaret is a 1942 American drama film set in London in World War II.
-It stars Robert Young and Laraine Day as a couple who have to deal with the loss of their unborn child due to a bombing raid.
+It stars Robert Young and Laraine Day as a couple who have to confront the loss of their unborn child due to a bombing raid.
 It is an adaptation of the book of the same name in which William Lindsay White and his wife described their experiences adopting an orphan in London.
 This is reflected in the introduction to the film, which begins: “The Margaret of this story is real... “ This was the final film of the prolific director W. S. Van Dyke.

 Plot

 During World War II, American war correspondent John Davis leaves France for safer London with his wife, Nora, who is pregnant.
 John wants her to go back home to Connecticut, but she decides to stay on by his side.
 John is worn down by the war, and Nora has her doubts about his conviction as a reporter.

 During The Blitz, John is walking around London in the rubble, moved when discovering a desperate young boy.
 As he returns home, he learns that his wife has been hurt in the bombings and taken to hospital.

 It turns out Nora has lost the baby and is permanently injured, meaning that she will never be able to bear another child.
 Nora is devastated when she hears the news about her condition.

 It takes months for Nora to recover; and, when she does, John tries to put her on a flight home to the United States.
 She agrees; but John's colleague, Herbert V. Allison, tries to convince her to stay on and fight to get over the ill fate that has befallen her.
 Despite this, she goes home.

 John continues his work writing about war orphans.
 He meets with the director of the orphanage, Trudy Strauss, and starts caring for the children.
 He also meets Peter, the boy he saw during The Blitz, who has been mute since he arrived at the orphanage.

 John gives Peter a toy he found after The Blitz, which causes the boy to see him as a father figure.
 Another child, Margaret, comes to the orphanage after being in foster care.
 She has a bomb casing in a chain around her neck.
 She has to learn to cry for her dead parents.

 At tea time, Peter comes around and starts communicating with the other children.
 Both Peter and Margaret open up to John in the evening and want him to help them.
 Later, when bombers fly over the orphanage, John helps calm the children.